 Experience Vietnamese art and culture at Thanh Chuong’s Viet Palace, a tranquil spot that houses an extraordinary collection of antique art and historical artefacts that span provinces as well as dynasties.

 Top recommendation: Thien Canh Son Cave

-Halong Bay is a must-stop spot for any traveller in Vietnam.
+Halong Bay is a must-stop spot for any traveler in Vietnam.
 An expanse of sheer natural beauty, this archipelago of islands is best experienced from the water itself.
 You will have to jostle with the crowds a bit but hop on a reputable boat tour to escape and explore from the water.

 The Dau Go Cave is particularly popular.
 There are a lot of steps to climb, but the view from the pinnacle makes it worth the effort.
 We’d also recommend a trip to the lesser-known Thien Canh Son Cave.
-A trip here will make you feel like you’re entering another world altogether; one filled with eerie stalagmites and a myriad of natural statues.
+A trip here will make you feel like you’re entering another world altogether, one filled with eerie stalagmites and a myriad of natural statues.